Kansas State vs. West Virginia NCAA Football Odds, Plays and Insights | November 13, 2021

 - The Wildcats have covered the spread once this season when favored by 6.5 points or more (in two chances).

-- Kansas State's games this year have gone over the point total four times in nine opportunities (44.4%).
+- Kansas State's games this year have gone over the total in four out of nine opportunities (44.4%).

-- Kansas State is 5-1-1 against the spread and 6-1 overall this season when the team notches more than 23.0 points.
+- Kansas State is 5-1-1 against the spread and 6-1 overall in games when it scores more than 23.0 points.

-- In games that Kansas State picks up more than 356.2 yards, the team is 4-1-1 against the spread and 5-1 overall.
+- In games that Kansas State churns out more than 356.2 yards, the team is 4-1-1 against the spread and 5-1 overall.

-- The Wildcats have turned the ball over three more times (12 total) than the Mountaineers have forced a turnover (9) this season.

 - Find the latest spread and moneyline odds for Kansas State at SISportsbook.